zgid123/rails-boilerplate/README.md

 # TODO

-[ ] Write cli or rake task to create plugin to `packages` folder instead of passing prefix [ ] Write cli to create migration for package instead of accessing and running rails migration [ ] Write generator for tailwindcss and windicss with `vite_rails` [ ] Write cli to run `rails s` with `bin/vite dev` from plugins that use `vite_rails`
+[ ] Write cli to create migration for package instead of accessing and running rails migration

+[ ] Write generator for tailwindcss and windicss with `vite_rails`

+[ ] Write cli to run `rails s` with `bin/vite dev` from plugins that use `vite_rails`